3 Apps to Stop Texting While Driving

 You might think that avoiding your smartphone altogether is the best way to avoid its distractions, but once you hear the notification telling you that you’ve just received a new message, all the rules seem to be forgotten.
 Believe it or not, using your smartphone while driving may be your answer to avoiding distractions altogether.

 - AT&T DriveMode® (Available for Android & BlackBerry) – AT&T DriveMode® is an app that locks your phone when you’re moving 25 mph or above, and will send any message you choose to auto-reply to incoming calls, texts, and emails.
-Once your speed reaches below the 25 mph mark for 5 minutes, the app will allow you to view your missed messages and alerts.
+Once your speed reaches below the 25 mph mark for 5 minutes, this app to prevent texting while driving will allow you to view your missed messages and alerts.

 - DriveSafe Mode (Available for iPhone & Android) – DriveSafe Mode sends an alert through email if a phone is in use while driving.
 It doesn’t block the user from accessing your phone, but it’s a great way to know whether or not your child has been using their device while driving.